pulumi/examples/azure-py-minecraft-server/README.md

     $ cat rsa | pulumi config set privateKey --secret --
     ```

-    If your key is protected by a passphrase, add that too:

-    ```bash
-    $ pulumi config set privateKeyPassphrase --secret [yourPassphraseHere]
-    ```

-    Notice that we've used `--secret` for both `privateKey` and `privateKeyPassphrase`.
-This ensures they are
-    stored in encrypted form in the Pulumi secrets system.
+    Notice that we've used `--secret` for `privateKey`.
+This ensures they are stored in encrypted form in the Pulumi secrets system.

 1. Set the required configuration for this example.
 This example requires you to supply a username, password, location, and the public and private keys to the virtual machine that we are going to create.
 Check the Azure virtual machine [password requirements](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/faq#what-are-the-password-requirements-when-creating-a-vm) before creating a password.